-(b) Notwithstanding Subsection (15)(a), a student may earn 0.5 units of credit per sport for team sport/athletic participation up to a maximum of 1.0 units of credit with LEA approval to replace participation skills and individualized lifetime activities requirements.

-- (16) Career and Technical Education (1.0 units of credit from any of the following):

-- (a) Agriculture, Food and Natural Resources;

-- (b) Architecture and Construction;

-- (c) Arts, Audio/Visual Technology and Communications;

-- (d) Business, Finance and Marketing;

-- (e) Computer Science and Information Technology;

-- (f) Education and Training;

-- (g) Engineering and Technology;

-- (h) Health Science;

-(i) Hospitality and Tourism;

-(j) Human Services;

-(k) Law, Public Safety, Corrections and Security;

-(I) Manufacturing; or

-(m) Transportation, Distribution, and Logistics.

-(17) Digital Studies (0.5 units of credit).

-(18) Library Media Skills (integrated into the subject areas).

-(19) General Financial Literacy (0.5 units of credit).

-(20) Electives (5.5 units of credit).

-(21) An LEA shall use Board-approved summative assessments to assess student mastery of the following subjects:

-(a) language arts through grade 11;

-(b) mathematics as defined in Subsection (6); and

-(c) science as defined in Subsection (11).

-(22) An LEA board may require a student to earn credits for graduation that exceed the minimum Board requirements described in this rule.

-(23) An LEA board may establish and offer additional elective course offerings at the discretion of the LEA board.

-(24)(a) An LEA may modify a student's graduation requirements to meet the unique educational needs of a student if:

-(i) the student has a disability; and

-(ii) the modifications to the student's graduation requirements are made through the student's individual IEP.

-(b) An LEA shall document the nature and extent of a modification, substitution, or exemption made to a student's graduation requirements described in Subsection (22)(a) in the student's IEP.

-(25) The Superintendent shall provide a list of approved courses meeting the requirements of this rule.

-(26) An LEA may modify graduation requirements for an individual student to achieve an appropriate route to student success if the modification:

-(a) is consistent with:

-(i) the student's IEP; or

-(ii) SEOP/Plan for College and Career Readiness;

-(b) is maintained in the student's file;

-(c) includes the parent's signature; and

-(d) maintains the integrity and rigor expected for high school graduation, as determined by the Board.
+- (ii) Fitness for Life (0.5 units of credit); and - (iii) Individualized Lifetime Activities (0.5 units of credit); - (b) Notwithstanding Subsection (15)(a), a student may earn 0.5 units of credit per sport for team sport[/] or athletic participation up to a maximum of 1.0 units of credit with LEA approval to replace participation skills and individualized lifetime activities requirements. - (16) Career and Technical Education (1.0 units of credit from any of the following): - (a) Agriculture, Food and Natural Resources; - (b) Architecture and Construction; - (c) Arts, Audio/Visual Technology and Communications; - (d) Business, Finance and Marketing; - (e) Computer Science and Information Technology; - (f) Education and Training; - (g) Engineering and Technology; - (h) Health Science; - (i) Hospitality and Tourism; - (j) Human Services; - (k) Law, Public Safety, Corrections and Security; - (I) Manufacturing; or - (m) Transportation, Distribution, and Logistics. - (17) Digital Studies (0.5 units of credit). - (18) Library Media Skills (integrated into the subject areas). - (19) General Financial Literacy (0.5 units of credit). - (20) Electives (5.5 units of credit). - (21) An LEA shall use Board-approved summative assessments to assess student mastery of the following subjects: - (a) language arts through grade 11; - (b) mathematics as defined in Subsection (6); and - (c) science as defined in Subsection (11).

+- (22) An LEA board may require a student to earn credits for graduation that exceed the minimum Board requirements described in this rule. - (23) An LEA board may establish and offer additional elective course offerings at the discretion of the LEA board. - (24)(a) An LEA may modify a student's graduation requirements to meet the unique educational needs of a student if: - (i) the student has a disability; and - (ii) the modifications to the student's graduation requirements are made through the student's individual IEP. - (b) An LEA shall document the nature and extent of a modification, substitution, or exemption made to a student's graduation requirements described in Subsection (22)(a) in the student's IEP. - (25) The Superintendent shall provide a list of approved courses meeting the requirements of this rule. - (26) An LEA may modify graduation requirements for an individual student to achieve an appropriate route to student success if the modification: - (a) is consistent with: - (i) the student's IEP; or - (ii) SEOP[/] or Plan for College and Career Readiness; - (b) is maintained in the student's file; - (c) includes the parent's signature; and - (d) maintains the integrity and rigor expected for high school graduation, as determined by the Board.